How to pay international contractors in the Dominican Republic [2024]

 Treading the waters of international contractor payments can be overwhelming without the right tools.
 Global payroll software like Rippling can ease these complexities, ensuring every contractor in the Dominican Republic (and beyond) gets paid on time, every time.

-With Rippling, you can pay employees and contractors, across the world, in a single pay run.
+With Rippling, you can pay contractors across the world in one system.
 Here’s a preview of how Rippling’s global payroll system works:

 Step #4: Ensure your Dominican contractor has the right tax information